 My position in Little Rock allowed me the to opportunity to fulfill another passion of mine: training.
 I organized and led webinars for thousands of participants across Nexstar focusing on subjects like severe weather, elections, newscast producing, storytelling, digital innovation, and memorable morning shows.
 I also created an annual training program in Little Rock for journalists handpicked by news directors across our region.
 I adapted those workflows when I transitioned into a corporate role.

-My goal had always been to become a news director, and it was Nexstar that first gave me that opportunity in 2008.
+When I started my career in journalism, my goal had always been to become a news director, and it was Nexstar that first gave me that opportunity in 2008.
 At 27 years old, I walked into a duopoly in Abilene, Texas as the new boss — who wasn’t entirely sure what he was doing.
 I tried new things, made plenty of mistakes, and learned more about myself than I ever expected.
 During that period of time, we improved market share of the NBC product, continued the dominance of our CBS, and dramatically increased our digital footprint.

 Prior to that first newsroom management position, I was in the fortunate role of producing newscasts for my home market of Dallas.
 I was initially hired by the CBS O&O to help launch a prime-time newscast on its independent sister station.
-Once that show founds its legs, and I had proven to be an innovator, I earned a spot on the CBS morning show where I finessed my producing style.
+Once that show founds its legs and I had proven to be an innovator, I earned a spot on the CBS morning show where I finessed my producing style.
 That style was — and still is — what some would describe as a jolt of caffeine.

-My philosophy has always been: let’s have fun, but let’s do the work.
+My philosophy has always been “let’s have fun but let’s do the work.”
 I’m a competitive person and refuse to be outworked.
 I expect the same from the people around me.
 We should be the best at everything we do.
 Since being the best is a steep mountain to climb, we need to work each day to get there.